The Ten Best South Beach Restaurants

 The greener, South of Fifth neighborhood boasts South Pointe Park, with sweeping views of the Magic City, as well as one of the area's most iconic and longest-standing eateries, Joe's Stone Crab.

-Restaurants source fresh local seafood and the finest cuts of beef, staffed by chefs who have won international accolades.That's just some of the labor put in by the top ten restaurants in South Beach.
+Restaurants source fresh local seafood and the finest cuts of beef and are staffed by chefs who have won international accolades.That's just some of the labor put in by the top ten restaurants in South Beach.

 1. Joe's Stone Crab.
-For over a century, people have been flocking to Joe's Stone Crab for fresh seafood.
-Founded in 1913, the restaurant is actually older than the City of Miami Beach itself, which was incorporated two years later in 1915.
-Since then, Joe's has turned into a multimillion-dollar business, with the restaurant named the second-highest-grossing independently owned restaurant in the United States by Restaurant Business.
+For more than a century, people have been flocking to Joe's Stone Crab for fresh seafood.
+Founded in 1913, the restaurant is actually older than the City of Miami Beach itself, which was incorporated two years later.
+Since then, Joe's has become a multimillion-dollar business; it was named the second-highest-grossing independently owned restaurant in the United States by Restaurant Business.
 Though Joe's boasts a full selection of fresh seafood and steaks with full-time fish and meat butchers tasked with cutting the perfect piece of flesh, it's the stone crabs that people fly across the globe for.
 The claws, served with the restaurant's signature mustard sauce, are the reason why multiple generations of people have celebrated birthdays, anniversaries, engagements, and just a Thursday evening at Joe's.
 11 Washington Ave.,

 Miami Beach; 305-673-0365; joesstonecrab.com.